JuliaSmoothOptimizers/CUTEst.jl/README.md

 This package will automatically install the CUTEst binaries for your platform.
 The `gfortran` compiler is required to compile decoded SIF problems.
-Users on all platforms except Windows must install it to use CUTEst.jl.
+Users on all platforms except Windows must install it to use `CUTEst.jl`.
 For Windows users, a small artifact containing `gfortran.exe` is installed automatically.
 No other Fortran compiler is supported.